Boreals/TodayMind/README.md

 Here're 3 reasons so I made the decision:

-- The core concept of TodayMind is already open sourced, it's good enough as a `widget` demo
+- The core concept of TodayMind is already opened source, it's good enough as a `widget` demo
 - The `Social SDK` is gone, share extension is no longer a way to make a fancy widget
 - The most important is, bad thing happened: